A data-driven approach to analyzing employee turnover can empower your organization to identify why people leave and boost retention.

 Deliver the right employee retention results for your company

-The datafication of HR will bring an end to the “me too” era of talent retention programs.
+The datafication of HR is bringing an end to the one-size-fits-all era of talent retention programs.
 For instance, First West Credit Union used data to learn about a retention problem, leveraged Visier’s people analytics platform to laser in on the issue, focused their interventions, and reported back to the business the $500k saved in turnover costs and the additional $2.5M in revenue generated through retention and productivity.

 The new approach to HR requires evidence to support a well-crafted employee retention program—tied to a key business outcome—which is monitored and adapted constantly.